 Anyone interested in listing their residence on a home-sharing site (e.g.., AirBnB, VRBO, HomeAway) should speak with an insurance agent at one of the insurers listed below to ask about any additional endorsements or policies available to provide coverage.

-One option, separate from adding an endorsement to your homeowner’s policy, is to purchase a landlord insurance policy or rental coverage for landlords.
+One option, separate from adding an insurance rider or endorsement to your homeowner’s policy, is to purchase a landlord insurance policy or rental coverage for landlords.
 If the hosts (you) own and reside in a condo unit on the premises, you may have coverage under your unit-owners policy (HO6).

 This policy is designed to provide property coverage for the insured unit, including alterations, appliances, fixtures and improvements within the insured unit.
 HO6 policies also typically include coverages for personal property, based on limits selected by the insured (you).